Home » Practice Areas » Truck Accident Lawyer in New York » Truck Driver Fatigue Accident Lawyer in New York

 What Should You Do After a Fatigue-Related Truck Accident in New York?

-1. Call 911 and observe the truck driver's condition.
-Note whether the driver appears drowsy, confused, or disoriented.
-If the driver makes statements like "I didn't see you" or "I must have dozed off," write down the exact words and the time.
-Inform the responding officer of your observations.
+1. Call 911 and note the driver's condition.
+If the driver seems confused, disoriented, or says anything like "I didn't see you" or "I must have dozed off," write down the exact words and the time.
+Tell the responding officer what you observed.

 2. Document the crash scene.
-Photograph the truck's DOT number, carrier name, license plate, damage to all vehicles, road conditions, and any evidence of lane drift (tire marks crossing lane lines, damage to guardrails or shoulders).
+Take photos of the truck's company name, license plate, DOT number, damage to both vehicles, road conditions, and any skid or drift marks on the road.

 4. Do not give a recorded statement to the trucking company.
-The carrier will attempt to establish that the driver was within HOS limits and that another factor caused the crash.
-Direct all communication to your attorney.
+The carrier's insurance team will try to minimize their driver's responsibility.
+Refer all communication to your attorney.

 Truck Driver Fatigue Accident Lawyer Near You in New York

 Porter Law Group represents fatigue-related truck accident victims throughout New York State.
-Headquartered in Syracuse with a statewide practice, the firm handles claims in every county and jurisdiction in New York, including Syracuse, New York City, Buffalo, Rochester, Albany, Yonkers, White Plains, Utica, Binghamton, and Long Island.
+Headquartered in Syracuse with a statewide practice, the firm handles claims in every county and major city across New York.

 Frequently Asked Questions About Truck Driver Fatigue Accidents in New York